raspberrypilearning/catch-the-dots/en/step_3.md

 [[[generic-scratch-make-list]]]

-When you have added the values, you can hide the list by unticking the box:
+Then you can hide the list by unselecting this box:

 ![Hide the list](images/hide-list.png)
 --- /task ---

-Notice that the coordinate for each corner is some combination of 180 and -180.
-You can use your list to pick a random corner of the stage.
+Notice that the coordinate for each corner of the Stage is a combination of `180` and `-180`.
+This means you can use the list to pick a corner of the Stage at random.

 --- task ---
-Add this code to the 'dot' sprite, so that each new dot clone moves to a random corner and then slowly moves towards the controller.
+Add this code to the 'dot' sprite to make each new sprite clone appear in a random corner and then slowly move towards the controller sprite.

 ![Red dot sprite](images/red-sprite.png)